microsoft/BotBuilder-V3/bot-framework-faq.md

 ## How do you ban or remove bots from the service?

 Users have a way to report a misbehaving bot via the bot’s contact card in the directory.
+Developers must abide by Microsoft terms of service to participate in the service.

 ## Bot Connector sounds a little too good to be true.
 I've heard the promise of write once, run anywhere before.
 Does Bot Connector really just provide a lowest common denominator solution that won't be satisfying in the end?

 For the vast majority of bot interactions (text/sms, image, or card) Bot Connector provides high quality and broad reach to many of the world’s top conversation experiences while also providing a way to configure, manage and make your bot discoverable through the Bot Framework website and Bot Directory.
+Additionally, by participating in the framework your bot is enabled with additional capabilities via other Microsoft services, such as translation.

 ## If I want to create a bot for Skype, what tools and services should I use?